 - a minimum of 600 hours (80 days) for electrotechnology industry of paid work for every 12 months of the training contract.

-To complete a school-based training contract, a trainee must have completed 50 days of paid work for each year of the equivalent full-time nominal term.
+To complete a school-based training contract, a trainee must have completed the minimum required hours (dependent upon the nominal term of the traineeeship).
 School-based apprentices won't finish their apprenticeship while at school.

 The nominal term of a school-based apprenticeship or traineeship is generally double that of the full-time apprenticeship or traineeship.